Claraval-DataLab/Coinmarketcap-Airbyte-Connector/README.md

 This connector allows you to import data from the CoinMarketCap public API into Airbyte.
 You can create your own connector in Airbyte using the provided YAML file.

+This connector supports the following streams:

+- `coinmarketcap_map_tokens`: Returns basic information about cryptocurrency tokens.
+- `coinmarketcap_new_tokens`: Returns information about newly listed cryptocurrency tokens.

 ## Usage

 To use this connector, follow these steps: